 The PRIMO Risk Management Award has been launched in 2007 by the board of PRIMO Europe to recognise the efforts and standards being achieved across our cities and regions towards creating and implementing risk management mechanisms for safer and efficient environments.

-The award is for innovative approaches to risk management which show real benefits in terms of improved processes, cost reduction and embedding risk management within an organisation.
+The award is for innovative approaches to risk management which show real benefits in terms of improved processes, cost reduction, and embedding risk management within an organisation.
 The Award will be made irrespective of the size of the organisation, level of financial investment or amount of resources devoted to the project or initiative.

-With this award, consisting of a statue and a laureate, PRIMO would like to encourage CEO’s in the public domain to enter this award to support our association to promote and highlight risk management across Europe, and to showcase the amount of work and effort going into this field on a daily basis.
+With this award, consisting of a statue and a laudatium, PRIMO would like to encourage CEO’s in the public domain to enter this award to support our association to promote and highlight risk management across Europe, and to showcase the amount of work and effort going into this field on a daily basis.

 - 2018: Harrie Scholtens, EPSA/EIPA in Ede.
 The award was acknowledged for his binding leadership at the interface of public value, public risk and governing power.

 - 2017: Ronny Frederickx, UDITE in Parijs.
-The award was acknowledged for his effort to raise the awareness and underline the importance of risk management under local communities in Europe.
+The award was acknowledged for his effort to raise awareness and underline the importance of risk management under local communities in Europe.

 - 2015: The municipality of Utrecht for the design of risk management within the project organisation Le Grand Départ de Tour de France.
 Mayor Jan van Zanen of the city of Utrecht received the award.

 - 2012: The municipality of Darlington, United Kingdom.
-The award was acknowledged for best approach of municipal delivery of services.
+The award was acknowledged for the best approach of municipal delivery of services.

 - 2011: The municipality of Saint Etienne, France.
 The award was acknowledged for the best approach of the Mexican Flu Epidemic.